Trail Mix (100 G)

 How to consume Trail Mix without glucose spikes

-Pair your trail mix with a protein source like Greek yogurt or cottage cheese to slow down the absorption of sugars.
+Pair trail mix with a source of protein or healthy fats, such as a small piece of cheese or a handful of almonds.
+This combination can slow down the absorption of sugars.

 Stay Hydrated